 Clinical Professor, Neurology & Neurological Sciences

-Division Chief, Clinical Neuroimmunology, Department of Neurology & Neurological Sciences, Stanford Healthcare (2009 - Present)
+Chief, Division of Neuroimmunology, Department of Neurology & Neurological Sciences (2009 - Present)

-Neurology Clerkship Director, Stanford University School of Medicine (2009 - Present)
+Neurology Clerkship Director, Stanford University School of Medicine (2008 - 2019)

 Honors & Awards

 A. B. Baker National Teacher of the Year Recognition Award, American Academy of Neurology (2019)